chraibi/cv/index.md

 ## Other activities

-Organization of the conference TGF’13 in Jülich.
+Organization of the conference [TGF’13](http://tgf13.de) in Jülich.

-Visiting scientists in Tokyo university
+Visiting scientist in Tokyo university, [Nishinari's](http://www.rcast.u-tokyo.ac.jp/research/people/staff-nishinari_katsuhiro_en.html) lab

-Member of RiMEA (Guideline for Microscopic Evacuation Analysis)
+Member of [RiMEA](http://rimea.de) (Guideline for Microscopic Evacuation Analysis)

-Senior developer of the software JuPedSim – a framework for simulation and analysis of pedestrian dynamics.
+Senior developer of the software [JuPedSim](http://jupedsim.org) – a framework for simulation and analysis of pedestrian dynamics.

-Member of the scientific committee of PED (Conference on Pedestrian Dynamics) and TGF (Traffic and Granular Flow)
+Member of the scientific committee of [PED](http://ped2016.ustc.edu.cn/dct/page/65542) (Conference on Pedestrian Dynamics) and [TGF](https://tgf17.gwu.edu/organization/international-scientific-committee/) (Traffic and Granular Flow)

 Reviewer in Physical Review E, Collective Dynamics, PLOS, Transportation Research B and C, Physica A,